AmethystBird/COMP3016-Lab-Tasks/Lab9/README.md

 ![CMakeConfiguration](/Lab9/media/CMakeConfigure.png)

 #### Generation
 Once the binaries have been built, we still need to generate the Visual Studio Assimp files.
 In order to do this, click the `Generate` button next to the `Configure` button.
 Now, a Visual Studio project called `Assimp.sln` should have been created within `C:\Users\Public\Assimp\Binaries`.
 Open this project & build it.
 When doing so, make sure to do so with the `x64` configuration & preferably in `Release` mode.
 Note that **we are not using the Assimp.sln Visual Studio project for implementing this lab's OpenGL code**.
-It is only being used for generating Visual Studio project files for your respective OpenGL project.
+It is only being used for generating Visual Studio project files to move into your respective Visual Studio OpenGL project.

 A file called `assimp-vc143-mt.dll` should now be located in `C:\Users\Public\Assimp\Binaries\bin\Release\`.
 Copy this file into your OpenGL Visual Studio project.